 Stranger Things: (Netflix; one season) Such a great new series from Netflix.
 People are talking about it all over social media.
 Starring Wynona Ryder and a cast of adorable kids plus Matthew Modine as a baddie.
 Nostalgic, and also spooky!
 There are a lot of Easter Eggs to find --espeically homage to old movies like "Stand By Me".
 A lot of sci fi mixed with straight up good feels, it's just a great summer watch.

 Bloodline (Netflix; 2 seasons).
-I am currently into season 2 of this show starring Kyle Chandler and Sissy Spacek.
+Starring Kyle Chandler and Sissy Spacek.
 What is great about this show is that it combines good soapy drama with deep, deep character development.
 While the series starts out slow, stick with it because there's a reason for that-- it's dreamy way to introduce you to this family before hitting you over the head with unbelievable twists and turns.
 I seriously had to stop the show a couple of times in season 2 to have a panic attack before I could resume watching.

 Orange Is The New Black: (Netflix; 4 seasons) I finished binging the latest season and fell for this show all over again.
 The acting is top-notch and you never know where the story is going.
 This season is particularly moving, highlighting racial tensions and the failing jail system in America.
 It's the ladies that will grab you however, especially watching the back stories about how they ended up in Litchfield in the first place.

-Orphan Black: (Netflix -seasons 1-3 Netflix, season 4 currently on BBCA on demand).
-I am obsessed with this show.
+Orphan Black: (Netflix -seasons 1-4 Netflix, season 5 will air on BBC in June (Last season) I am obsessed with this show.
 REALLY obsessed!
 I even call myself part of the 'clone club' !!
 Tatiana Maslany is a revelation.
 She plays multiple roles that fit together seamlessly.
 Very Sci-Fi savvy, each main character is a clone of the other but they all have their own personalities.
 I seriously don't think of them as one actress.
 They are people.
 Can't explain it until you see it!
 Good soapy intrigue, villains around every corner and humor mixed on in.
 Just a JOY to watch.
 For those of you that know the show, I bet you can guess my fave clone.
 Hint: She's slavic and loves donuts!

 Happy Valley: (Netflix; 2 seasons) I have been into British crime/police shows for awhile and was recommended to watch this by a friend that knows just what I like!
 A story of 2 sisters, one a police officer in a small Yorkshire town, the other recovering from drug use.
 A serial killer is in town (one with connections to the officer) and he's played by James Norton.
 Norton is brilliant in this part (those of you that have seen Grantchester won't believe your eyes!).
 Don't be turned off by the accents, after an episode or 2 you can catch the drift.